openl-tablets/openl-tablets/Docs/OpenAPI.md

 }
 ```

-The description of the `openapi-configuration.json` file can be found at the "[Swagger 2.X Integration and Configuration](https://github.com/swagger-api/swagger-core/wiki/Swagger-2.X---Integration-and-Configuration#configuration)"
+For the description of the `openapi-configuration.json` file, see "[Swagger 2.X Integration and Configuration](https://github.com/swagger-api/swagger-core/wiki/Swagger-2.X---Integration-and-Configuration#configuration)".
-page.